edelgrace/edelgrace.me/content/blog/2016-02-23-blogilates-beginners-workout-calendar-2-0-day-7.md

   * _X Squats:_ I hate X squats so much!
 They're not hard but really tiring.
 I was breathing pretty heavily at this point.
   * _Deadlift Jacks:_ I actually like this one except I didn't have enough room to do them in my office (AKA my study room).
 I tried my best though, and ended up making weird angles.
   * _Up & Over Steps and Knees:_ This is another easy one but kind of difficult to do it quietly!
 I like how these workouts emphasize how quiet you're trying to be.
   * _Slow Squats & Hooks:_ Okay, I hate these too!
 Do you see a trend here?
 Squats and planks are not my friends.
-It kinda feel fun to be punching the air though&#8230;
+It kinda feel fun to be punching the air though...
   * _Quiet Burpees:_ I did these earlier in the week when one of the days required burpees.
 It was kind of cheating but I really needed to be quiet that day because I usually exercise at night when everyone is sleeping/falling asleep.
   * _Arm & Leg Balance Swings:_ This is an easy exercise.
 I just have no balance sometimes.
 I really tried to focus on contracting my arms and legs but I keep forgetting about my core.
   * _3 Twists & Knee Ups:_ I always get confused with the rhythm of this move and I get behind compared to the person on the screen.
 I think I'm tempted to do four twists instead of three.
   * _Plank Tucks & Extensions:_ Planks!!!!
 My number one enemy.
 Admittedly, these are the easiest variation of planks that I've done this week.
 I really hate planks.
-Maybe one day I can do them without complaining&#8230;
+Maybe one day I can do them without complaining...
   * _Low Lateral Steps:_ This "completely depends on how quiet you are."
 Seriously.
 Go too fast and you make a lot of noise whenever you put your feet to the ground.
 I always feel myself gaining momentum.
 At least the workout ends on an easy note.

 ### Thoughts